spangen87/bls-digital/README.md

 - Information is rendering properly.
 - All links works.
 - Add to shopping bag function works, and the quantity picker adds the correct quantity to the shopping bag.
+- Weight, origin and link to manual/manufacturer is there and works.
+- Stock status is showing properly, quantity if stock is low, and out of stock with disabled add to cart button when out of stock.
+- Add/remove to wishlist is working and can only be done when logged in.
+Otherwise a link to login/sign up will show.
+- Product reviews are displayed with content, stars, date added, and from which user.
+- Logged in user can add a new review.

 ##### Outcome
 - Information is showing as expected.